Cornerback24/Blender-NLA-Midi-Copier/README.md

 * Relative Start Time
   * Filters notes by their start time (time is based on the beginning of the midi file).
 For example, "Relative Start Time > 5 Seconds" will include only notes that start after 5 seconds into the midi file.
 * Pitch
   * Filters notes by pitch.
 For example, "Pitch > B3" will include all pitches above B3 (so C3 and higher).
 If a pitch filter is present, it will overwrite the note selected in the midi panel or in the instrument (only affects the filter group the filter is defined in).
+If the pitch is "Selected" it will match the selected pitch in the midi panel, or the pitch of the instrument note if the filter is part of an instrument.
 * Velocity
   * Filters notes by their midi velocity.
 For example, "Velocity = 127" will include only notes with a velocity of 127.